 If you have a and you file for Chapter 7 bankruptcy, you can probably exempt at least some of your pension and protect it from the bankruptcy trustee.
 The amount you can exempt is determined by the law in the state in which you live, but it also depends upon the type of pension plan you have.
 Not all pension plans are created equal; federal law protects some retirement plans in full, while other plans are partially exempt and others still are not exempt at all.

-(To learn more about exemptions and how they work, see the articles in Bankruptcy Exemptions.)
+To learn more about exemptions and how they work, see the articles in Bankruptcy Exemptions.

-If your retirement account is a stock bonus plan, a pension, a profit sharing plan or an annuity, you can exempt whatever amount of the plan you reasonably need to support yourself and your dependents.
-To use this exemption, you may have to prove to the trustee that you need the funds to pay for your and your dependents' expenses, such as housing, food, medical care, utilities and transportation.
-You may also have to prove that the expenses you're paying are reasonable and necessary for your and your dependents' support.
-Any portion of the pension you may use for non-reasonable or non-necessary expenses, such as expenses for luxury items or services, may be non-exempt.
+If your retirement account is a stock bonus plan, a non-ERISA qualified pension, a profit-sharing plan or an annuity, at a minimum, you can exempt whatever amount of the plan you reasonably need to support yourself and your dependents.
+To use this exemption, you might have to prove to the trustee that you need the funds to pay for your and your dependents' expenses, such as housing, food, medical care, utilities and transportation.
+Any portion of the pension you use for non-reasonable or non-necessary expenses, such as expenses for luxury items or services, could be non-exempt.

 Whether a pension is exempt might also depend on the source of the funds you used to set it up.
 Individuals set up and fund annuities to provide a steady income in their later years.
 Many annuities are set up to provide a vehicle for paying out personal injury awards or lottery winnings.
 State laws restrict the exemptions that are available for some accounts, including annuities, to prevent the debtor from using them as vehicles for hiding assets.